qutech/QuMADA/docs/examples.rst

 		Defines if rising or falling flanks(pulses) trigger for edge triggers(pulse triggers).

 trigger_threshold [float]:
 		Defines the voltage level required to start trigger event.
 Any number, range is limited by instrument specifications.
+Be aware that for some instruments the level cannot be set (e.g. the DecaDac)

 grid_interpolation [str]:
 		linear, nearest, exact

-		Defines the interpolation between setpoints for 2D sweeps (Details in MFLI Documentation, TODO)
+		Defines the interpolation between setpoints for 2D sweeps (Details in MFLI Documentation, only relevant for supported instruments)

 delay [float]:
 		Defines the time delay between the trigger signal and the start of the measurement.
 Some instruments (e.g. the MFLI) support negative delays.
 Delays can reduce available buffer size in some cases